liyulinnyu/blockevent/README.md

 The website address: [Go to the BlockEvent](https://blockevent.herokuapp.com)

 ### Do register

 Yes, it's a website for all people, so you also need to register first.
 Click above link, you can see the login page and clike the "sign up" button, you will see the page likes below.

+You can see some bullet screen on the background, don't be worry, I just design it for fun, it makes the page more energetic and remind you there are lots of things in the whole year, just like the infinite bullet screen.

 ![image](https://github.com/liyulinnyu/Myimg/blob/master/blockevent2.png)

 ### Login